Leoliyiang/Project-24POINTS-/README.md

 ﻿# Project-24POINTS-CS program
 ## I want to do a big online game system.
 There are a lot of different competitive game.
-People could win the money by winning the different games (kind of legal casino).
+People could win the money by winning the different games (kind of legal casino). :sunglasses:
 STEPS
 1. People could choose which games they are good at.
 2. Choose how much money they want to wager